 Disabled workers have additional protection.
 They are entitled to reasonable adjustments to the way they work, for example, changes to hours and the provision of special equipment, to enable them to do their job.

 Employees also have important protections if they need to make temporary changes to the way they work because they are pregnant or breastfeeding.
-It is unlawful to treat a woman unfavourably because she is pregnant or has a pregnancy-related illness.
+It is unlawful to treat a woman unfavourably because she is pregnant or breastfeeding or because she has a pregnancy-related illness.

 Women who are pregnant or breastfeeding also have important statutory rights, including the right to temporary adjustment of working conditions and/or hours of work, under the Management of Health and Safety at Work Regulations, where their health and safety or that of their baby might be at risk.
 There is more information on the Health and Safety Executive web page: New and Expectant Mothers.